Perksey/Perksey.com/Content/blog/blazor-silkdotnet.md

 }
 ```

-Next, a new interface was added on the Silk.NET side on the Silk.NET side: `INotifyCanvasDropped`.
+Next, a new interface was added on the Silk.NET side: `INotifyCanvasDropped`.
 Basically, if a
 `ViewImplementationBase` detected that the derived view also implemented `INotifyCanvasDropped`, this would act as a
 trigger for the concrete `IWindowPlatform` to reset its view state, thus resulting in the `IView` being destroyed and
 allowing `IWindowPlatform.GetView` to create a new view for a new canvas (when triggered by the Blazor client code).